JetBrains/kotlin/INTEROP.md

     header = zlib.h
     compilerOpts = -std=c99

-Then run interop tool with something like (note that for host libraries not included in sysroot search paths for headers may be needed):
+Then run `cinterop` tool with something like (note that for host libraries not included in sysroot search paths for headers may be needed):

-    interop -def:zlib.def -copt:-I/opt/local/include -o:zlib.kt.bc
+    cinterop -def:zlib.def -copt:-I/opt/local/include -o:zlib.kt.bc

 This command will produce `zlib.kt.bc` compiled library and `zlib.kt.bc-build/kotlin` directory containing Kotlin source code for the library.
+``
 If behavior for certain platform shall be modified, one may use format like `compilerOpts.osx` or `compilerOpts.linux` to provide platform-specific values to options.